 Instructions

-- In a bowl, combine the taco meat, diced bell peppers, cream cheese, and shredded cheese with a spoon.
+- In a bowl, combine the taco meat, diced bell peppers, cream cheese, and shredded cheese.1 cup leftover taco meat, ½ cup diced red bell pepper, ½ cup diced green bell pepper, 8 ounces cream cheese, softened, 1 cup shredded cheese

-- Evenly spread about ½ cup of the taco meat mixture on each tortilla and roll up tightly.
+- Divide the taco meat mixture evenly on each tortilla and roll up tightly.

 - Wrap each tortilla in plastic wrap and place in the refrigerator to chill for at least an hour or up to overnight.